Types of submissions

 All applications which do not meet these requirements are invalid.

-- reduce the likelihood of submitting an invalid application
+- reduce the risk of submitting an invalid application

 - understand how planning policies affect your proposal